freddyox/freddyox.github.io/_posts/2018-05-12-fractal-fern.md

 $$
 <p></p>
 which is quite similar to the Barnsley parameters with the exception of the translational terms.
+An animation of the fern development is seen by Fig. 4.
 The trick to getting the colors observed in Fig. 1 is to plot the fern in a two-dimensional histogram which contains more information than a simple xy plot.
 Why?
 Well, certain points are chosen more frequently than others, and this information may be captured by a histogram.
 For example, I used a